 4. Cub Cadet Has a Bad Spark Plug or Loose Connection

 Another reason your Cub Cadet won’t run may be due to a bad spark plug connection or a damaged spark plug.
-A plug that has carbon buildup or oil on the tip can foul out causing your engine to misfire.
+A plug that has carbon buildup or oil on the tip can foul out causing your engine to misfire and not start.

 Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
-Make sure to gap them according to manufacturer specification.
+Make sure the spark plugged is gapped correctly using a feeler gauge.

 Fix: Clean a paper air filter by removing it from the air filter housing.
 Take caution when removing it to ensure you are not dropping any loose dirt into the air intake.
 You will need to wipe out any remaining dirt in the housing with a clean dry cloth.